 If you were hurt in a town truck accident, call attorney Greg Baumgartner.
 Our team has the experience and tenacity to handle all types of truck accident cases.
-We have helped by people who have been hurt in a tow truck wreck over the last 35 years!
+We have helped many people who have been hurt in a tow truck wreck over the last 35 years!

 Contact our office today to discuss the details of your injury.